 Step 1.
 Decide on the Buffer Properties

 Before making a buffer, you should first know what molarity you want it to be, what volume to make and what the desired pH is.
 Most buffers work best at concentrations between 0.1 M and 10 M. The pH should be within 1 pH unit of the acid/conjugate base pKa.
-For simplicity, this sample calculation will be for 1 liter of buffer.
+For simplicity, this sample calculation will create 1 liter of buffer.

 Step 2.
 Determine the Ratio of Acid to Base

 Use the Henderson-Hasselbalch equation (below) to determine what ratio of acid to base is required to make a buffer of the desired pH.
 Use the pKa value nearest your desired pH and the ratio will refer to the acid-base conjugate pair that corresponds to that pKa.